cynthiahenaff/color-scheme-generator/README.md

 What is your color?
 ```

-And now, you have your generated color cheme
+And now, you have your generated color gradient
 ```
 Thank you for your color: #bada55
 Here is your color scheme